VLOGroup/imageutilities/README.md

 - Set up environment variable `COMPUTE_CAPABILITY` with the CC of your CUDA-enabled GPU
 - Set up environment variable `CUDA_SDK_ROOT_DIR` to point to the NVidia CUDA examples
-- Set up environment vaiable `ImageUtilitiesLight_DIR` to point to the path of this directory
+- Set up environment vaiable `IMAGEUTILITIES_ROOT` to point to the path of this directory

 To build simply perform the following steps: